Fiona Sze-Lorrain: Work

-Sze-Lorrain's work involves fiction, poetry, translation, music, and the visual arts.
-She writes mainly in English, and translates from Chinese and French.
+Sze-Lorrain's work involves fiction, poetry, translation, music, theater, and the visual arts.
+She writes mainly in English and translates from Chinese and French.
+She also works with Spanish, Italian, and Japanese.
 She has written for venues related to fashion journalism, music and art criticism, and dramaturgy.

-In 2007, she worked with Gao Xingjian on a book of photography, essays, and poetry based on his film Silhouette/Shadow.
+In 2007, Sze-Lorrain worked with Gao Xingjian on a book of photography, essays, and poetry based on his film Silhouette/Shadow.

-Through Mark Strand, whom she would later translate into French, she found her poetic vocation.
-The Rumpus notes, "As a French woman of post-colonial Asian heritage, she joins a vein of writers such as Marguerite Duras and Samuel Beckett whose work straddles profound cultural complexities.
-Educated in America, Sze-Lorrain spent several years in New York before settling back in France where she started publishing poems in English, translating French and contemporary Chinese poetry into English, and American poetry into French.
-Her work serves as a vital midwife for the greater global understanding that will one day be born from today’s contracting and relaxing tensions between differing religions, cultures, and languages."
+Through Mark Strand, whose work she would later translate into French, she found her poetic vocation, crediting him for having introduced her to poetry.
 Sze-Lorrain's debut poetry collection, Water the Moon, appeared in 2010, followed by My Funeral Gondola in 2013.
-Prairie Schooner describes her work as an "arc" that "navigates the sense of otherness" with poems that "burst at the seams with the customs, gastronomy, ancestry, literature, and art of the two cultures."
-Her third collection The Ruined Elegance was published by Princeton University Press in the Princeton Series of Contemporary Poets in 2016 and was named one of Library Journal's Best Books in Poetry for 2015.
+Her third collection, The Ruined Elegance, was published by Princeton University Press in the Princeton Series of Contemporary Poets in 2016 and was named one of Library Journal 's Best Books in Poetry for 2015.
 It was also a finalist for the 2016 Los Angeles Times Book Prize.

 Published during the COVID-19 pandemic, her fourth collection Rain in Plural (Princeton University Press, 2020) contains many "poems that resonate with a political undertone, and they often suggest in the midst of great threats we persist and continue our important work, aware we alone are not the only or even the most vulnerable.
 The poems care about the larger world and our current crises."
+Rain in Plural was a finalist for the 2021 Derek Walcott Prize for Poetry.

+In response to the pandemic in Paris, Sze-Lorrain wrote a setting of new poems The Year of the Rat, set to music by Peter Child for unaccompanied voices, and virtually premiered in February 2021 by the solo artists of the Cantata Singers and Ensemble in Boston.
+Child collaborated with Sze-Lorrain again for her poem "Untouchable" in his song cycle A Golden Apple: Six Poems of Intimacy and Loss (2023), premiered by Tony Arnold at MIT.

+In 2023, Scribner published Fiona Sze-Lorrain's novel in stories Dear Chrysanthemums.
+Set in Shanghai, Beijing, Singapore, Paris, and New York, following a cast of Asian women from 1946 to 2016, the critically acclaimed work of fiction "illuminates Asian women’s resilience across decades of personal, political, and economic upheaval."
+These "women’s stories weave together in understated and inventive ways" while "the novel serves as "a multilayered meditation on intergenerational trauma, memory, and resilience."
+Dear Chrysanthemums has been longlisted for the 2024 Andrew Carnegie Medal for Excellence in Fiction.